IMAP-Science-Operations-Center/imap_processing/docs/source/development/CDFs/cdf_introduction.rst

 There are two parts of a CDF file that a user of the file ultimately cares about: Variables and Attributes.

 The way these are astored in the file are somewhat complex, but that information is abstracted away from the end user.
 The CDF libraries have functions to easily list and extract the variables and attributes within the CDF files.
+The way these are stored in the file are somewhat complex, but that information is abstracted away from the end user.
+The CDF libraries have functions to easily list and extract the variables and attributes within the CDF files.
 The internal format of CDF files are described `cdf specification <https://cdaweb.gsfc.nasa.gov/pub/software/cdf/doc/cdf391/cdf39ifd.pdf>`_.
+The internal format of CDF files are described in the `cdf specification <https://cdaweb.gsfc.nasa.gov/pub/software/cdf/doc/cdf391/cdf39ifd.pdf>`_.
 Variables
 ----------